 - Top-of-the-line plans include preventive care and wellness coverage, in addition to everything mentioned above.
 Even your dog’s routine cleanings will be covered with a plan like this, though you’ll be paying more for this kind of insurance.

-A helpful thing to know before searching for your pup’s insurance is how much you’re willing to pay.
+The cost of pet dental insurance is a helpful thing to be aware about before searching for your pup’s plan.
+How much are you willing to pay?
 The more a plan covers, the more you’ll tend to pay for the plan, though your out-of-pocket charges might vary depending on your vet’s prices.
 Remember that older dogs and dogs with health issues will be more costly to cover, so it makes sense for a lot of families to get their pets insured as soon as possible.
 This also helps to avoid any missing coverage surrounding preexisting conditions, as your dog is less likely to have chronic dental issues as a puppy.

 Your insurance considers your dog’s breed when pricing an insurance plan because some breeds are more susceptible to dental disease than others (via Madison Animal Care Hospital).
 Unfortunately, it costs more to insure these pets, but these are the dogs who need routine dental care the most.
 It’s helpful for you to think about your dog as you choose their plan, too.
 For example, it might make more sense for a dog who loves to chew to have wellness coverage rather than a dog who has never touched a bone in their life.

 If you’re not sure where to begin, don’t sweat!
 Asking your dog’s veterinarian is a great place to start because you’ll know that they’ll take the insurance you pick.
 Your plan doesn’t have to be permanent, either.
 You can always change your mind later if you think you’ve found better coverage elsewhere.